-Join us Friday, Saturday, and Sunday mornings all summer for Whale Watching Tours out of Deception Pass!
+Join us Saturday mornings and evenings from June – September 2018 for a Deception Pass Whale Watching tour!
 The Endangered Resident Orcas will once again be dining on our massive salmon runs in the Salish Sea, and Humpbacks, Minke, and Gray Whales often hang out for an extended summer break as well.
-You may even get to spend the morning with a pod of Transient Orcas!
+You may even get to spend the morning with a pod of Transient Orcas when you are on a Deception Pass Whale Watching Tour!

-Passengers aboard the Island Whaler will “gear up” at the Store prior to the tour.
+Deception Pass Whale Watching tour Passengers aboard the Island Whaler will “gear up” at the Store prior to departure.
 Cruiser Suits rated for extreme negative temperatures will keep passengers toasty warm for the duration of the tour.
 And, a special cover will be installed for any rainy day weather.
 Otherwise, the Island Whaler offers a 360 degree view of the Olympics and San Juan Islands.

 Why should I choose Deception Pass Tours?

 Deception Pass Tours has professional crew members that are experts in their field.
-Not only will you get to the whales faster because our high speed catamaran can travel at speeds of up to 45 miles per hour when other boats are pushing 12 miles per hour, but you’ll get to have more time viewing the whales- which is the whole point!
+Not only will you get to the whales faster because our high speed catamaran can travel at speeds of up to 45 miles per hour when other boats are pushing 12 miles per hour, but you’ll get to have more time viewing the whales- which is the whole point on your Deception Pass Whale Watching tour!

 Will I get cold?